marcelloc97/namer-app/README.md

 ## Next features

 - Better ui design, possibly with animations :)
+- Refactor the app code to be more clean and concise.
 - Copy favoritted and generated word pairs to clipboard and use anywhere ✅
 - Translate the words and let be copied to the clipboard too ✅
 - Revert a word pair from history to main card